Gift cards when selling in multiple currencies

 Your customers purchase gift cards in their local currency.
 Gift card prices are converted by multiplying the gift card amount by the currency conversion rate.
 Currency conversion fees are also applied when the gift card is purchased.
 Because the fees have already been applied, no currency conversion fees are applied to purchases made with a gift card.
 The rounding rule is not applied to gift cards.

 Redeeming gift cards

-When your customer's local currency is different from your store's currency, a currency conversion takes place when the gift card is redeemed at the checkout.
-This conversion uses the exchange rate at the time that the gift card is redeemed (and not the exchange rate that was in place when the gift card was purchased).
-When fulfilling a multi-currency order with a gift card, line item amounts are approximate conversions from your customer’s currency and can fluctuate based on the exchange market.
-You'll see a discrepancy between the estimated line item prices in your local shop currency and the accurate total amount captured from your customer.
+If your customer's local currency is different from your store's currency, then a currency conversion takes place when the gift card is redeemed at the checkout.
+This conversion uses the exchange rate at the time that the gift card is redeemed, and not the exchange rate that was in place when the gift card was purchased.

 Gift card balances

 Balances on your gift cards are always in the currency of your store.
 So, when your customer checks their gift card balance, it is reported in the store currency.